 The simplest, yet most obvious, thing that you can do in order to increase the physical security of your device is to lock them down.
 No, we are NOT talking about shackling up your laptop with a chain, although that can be an option as well…;) Simply, use a pattern, number, or fingerprint lock.
 Among the three alternatives, the last one is the hardest to overcome by the over-enthusiastic intruders.

 Beware of the booby traps called public Wi-Fi.
 It is very hard to come across a secure internet connection while traveling.
 These open networks are notoriously ill-famed across the globe for stealing the personal credentials of unwary users and spying on people.

 Social networking sites, as well as micro-blogging sites, have now become an integral part of our everyday life.
-One thing that many travelers unknowingly do is sharing excessive information about their whereabouts while traveling.
-This information can be used by criminals to use for their advantage.
+One thing that many travelers unknowingly do is share excessive information about their whereabouts while traveling.
+This information can be used by criminals to use it to their advantage.